NCAR/geocat-ncomp/CONTRIBUTING.md

-Please first refer to [GeoCAT Contributor's Guide](https://geocat.ucar.edu/pages/contributing.html) for overall contribution guidelines (such as detailed description of GeoCAT structure, repository cloning, branching, etc.).
-Once you determine that a function should be contributed under this repo, please refer to the following contribution
+Please first refer to [GeoCAT Contributor's Guide](https://geocat.ucar.edu/pages/contributing.html) for overall contribution guidelines (such as detailed description of GeoCAT structure, forking, repository cloning, branching, etc.).
+Once you determine that a function should be contributed under this repo, please refer to the following contribution guidelines:
-guidelines:

 # Adding new functions to GeoCAT-ncomp repo